Books

 The Csound Book (Richard Boulanger, ed.)
 Csound is a programming language for synthesizing audio waveforms, developed by Barry Vercoe.
 This book is a collection of instructional papers on using Csound, from a variety of experts.
 Recommended for people who want to get deep into the algorithmic creation of sound or audio experiments.
 Even if you're not actually using Csound, this book can provide a broad perspective on what Csound is used for, and what's involved in software-synthesis at the bottom level.

-Audio Postproduction for Digital Video (Jay Rose) Includes a CD of examples.
+Audio Postproduction for Film and Video (Jay Rose) Includes a CD of examples.
 This book is an excellent introduction to the issues involved in preparing the soundtrack for a movie.
 It's not especially focused on DV, but comes from a solid background in audio for film production.
 The emphasis is on post-production, not on studio or location recording.

-Film Directing: Shot by Shot (Steven Katz) One of the standards in film schools, its relevance to sound design is indirect, but significant.
+Film Directing Shot by Shot (Steven Katz) One of the standards in film schools, its relevance to sound design is indirect, but significant.
 Composers of symphonies and concertos build their works around a framework of themes, and film scores (or ambience stems) have an equally important underlying structure.
 Even if one is composing pure sonic art, an understanding of how space and POV and timing are handled in film can be surprisingly valuable.

 SoftSynths & Other Software